Undergraduate Advising Frequently Asked Questions

 3. Drop off the completed form at our office

-4. Your Academic Advisor will review and sign the form, and it will be sent directly to the Office of Student Assistance for processing (you’ll be copied on the email)
+4. Your Academic Advisor will review and sign the form, and it will be sent directly to the Office of the Registrar for processing

 - 10. Where can I find the worksheet for my major?